getify/You-Dont-Know-JS/scope-closures/ch7.md

 setupButtonHandler(btn);
 ```

-With the `setupButtonHandler(..)` approach, the `data-kind` attribute is retrieved once and assigned to the `recordKind` variable at initial setup. `recordKind` is then closed over by the inner `makeRequest(..)` click handler, and its value is used on each event firing to lookup the URL and data that should be sent.
+With the `setupButtonHandler(..)` approach, the `data-kind` attribute is retrieved once and assigned to the `recordKind` variable at initial setup. `recordKind` is then closed over by the inner `makeRequest(..)` click handler, and its value is used on each event firing to look up the URL and data that should be sent.

 | NOTE: |
 | :--- |